Shares in Japan's Chugai surge on report of Roche buyout offer

 Barclays said in a report that a $10 billion acquisition would be difficult to justify.
 Roche would retain an additional 200 million Swiss francs ($220 million) a year in shareholder payments, the investment bank said.

-Analysts also said Roche may be looking to profit further from Chugai's drugs line-up and pipeline, including Actemra for rheumatism and ACE910 for haemophilia.
+Analysts also said Roche may be looking to profit further from Chugai's drugs line-up and pipeline, including Actemra for rheumatism and ACE910 for hemophilia.

 (Additional reporting by Chris Gallagher; Editing by Edmund Klamann and Mark Bendeich)